-For leasehold properties there are other typical disbursements as shown below which may be payable to the freeholder or management company on completion, the cost of which shall only be known once the transaction is underway:
+Buying a leasehold property?
+There are other typical disbursements which may be payable to the freeholder or management company on completion of the transaction.
+The cost of these disbursements are known once the transaction is underway.

 Notice fee (per notice): £50.00 to £150.00 Deed of Covenant fee: £150.00 to £250.00 Certificate of Compliance: £150.00 to £250.00